top of page

 • Note: Entry into the water is strictly prohibited.

-9. Little Pond Boardwalk (Litchfield)
+9. Little Pond Boardwalk (Litchfield, CT) - Lots of Wildlife

 • Location: White Memorial Conservation Center